polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ### Task 8: Create a delegated provider offer for Contoso users (as the Contoso delegated provider) based on offer from the Azure Stack operator

-   > **Note**: This will allow Contoso users to create subscriptions based on the offer from the delegated provider
+   > **Note**: This will allow Contoso users to create subscriptions based on the offer from the delegated provider.

 1. Start a web browser with the InPrivate Browsing option, navigate to the Azure Stack user portal at <https://portal.local.azurestack.external/> and, when prompted, authenticate by using the **Contoso AzSDP1** account you created in the first task of this exercise.
 In the Update your password window, change the password to **demo@pass123**.